NextFTC/NextFTC-Docs-v1/user-guide/opmodes/autonomous.md

 # Autonomous

-Creating an autonomous in NextFTC is fairly straighforward.
+Creating an autonomous in NextFTC is fairly straightforward.
 This page will walk you through creating an autonomous.
 I will not be covering usage of PedroPathing in this page; refer to the [PedroPathing page](/user-guide/pedropathing) for details on that.

 This autonomous program will introduce you to some core features of NextFTC such as command groups, delays, and running the commands you created in your Subsystems.